App Stack Teardowns · Issue 1 · Android

 BuzzFeed App

-Google ad server (AdMob or GAM, same SDK), three bidding partners, four declared formats, OneTrust consent running TCF v2 and GPP in parallel.
+Google ad server (AdMob or GAM, same SDK), three SDK-level demand adapters all wired for bidding, four declared ad formats, OneTrust consent running TCF v2 and GPP in parallel.
 Static analysis of the production build plus a runtime capture, cross-checked against BuzzFeed's public 10-K.

 The numbers at a glance